Kanye West campaign in Virginia is accused of deceptive signature gathering

 New York magazine reported earlier this month that seven of West’s 13 electors in Virginia said they were unaware of how their signatures were being used.

-The affidavits were submitted to state election officials by Virginia Democratic Party activists, said Robert H. Brink, chairman of the elections board.
+The affidavits were submitted to state elections officials by Virginia Democratic Party activists, said Robert H. Brink, chairman of the elections board.
 Brink declined to comment on whether the affidavits could alter West’s standing on the ballot.

 Barbara Scheeler, a 55-year-old Alexandria Realtor, independently emailed The Washington Post to describe an encounter she had with another signature collector for West.